 They did this for me, too.
 And now, they get to watch us make our own mistakes.
 Win our own victories.
 Try to figure it all out.
 Knowing very much more than most that the biggest thing to remember is just to love and to love so big.

 And for all the moments ahead of me, I remind myself, ‘I am not alone in this.
 Millions have done this, too.
 And those two, they did this… for me.’

 What a beautiful gift they’ve given me.
 I just hope they know how big I love them, right back.
 For all of it.”

 This story was submitted to Love What Matters by Ashli Brehm of Baby on the Brehm.
 The article originally appeared here.
-You can follow her on Facebook here and Instagram here or on their website here.
+You can follow her on Facebook here and Instagram here.
 Submit your story here, and be sure to subscribe to our best love stories here.

 Help us show compassion is contagious.
 SHARE this beautiful story on Facebook with your friends and family.